xinbinhuang/bitcoin-analysis/README.md

 cd home/bitcoin-analysis/
 ```

-5. To run the project:
+5. To run the project analysis:
 ```
 make all